 Droughts result in too little water to support food crops through either natural precipitation or irrigation using reserve water supplies.
 When drought undermines or destroys food sources, people go hungry and when the drought is severe and continues over a long period, famine occurs.

-The best example is the 1984 famine in Ethiopia which was the result of a deadly combination of a severe drought and a dangerously ineffective government and led to hundreds of thousands dying.
+The best example is the 1984 famine in Ethiopia, which resulted from a deadly combination of a severe drought and a dangerously ineffective government and led to hundreds of thousands dying.

 2. Not enough drinking water

-Droughts will also result in there being not enough water to drink or use.
+Droughts will also result in water scarcity and not enough water to drink or use.
 All living things must have water to survive and when desperate for water to drink, people will turn to untreated sources that can make them sick.

 3. Wildfires and an effect on wildlife